n00badmin/splunk_alert_bmcpatrol/README.md

 TO DO:

-SAMPLE ALERTS
+    -SAMPLE ALERTS
     -will use DMC alerts as the intial test alert searches

-SCRIPTED ALERT ACTION
+SCRIPTED ALERT ACTION:

     -design and complete python scipt to parse json payload from splunk and trigger msend

-UI
+UI:

--complete setup.xml to allow setting of the msend destination address & port
+    -complete setup.xml to allow setting of the msend destination address & port -complete bmcPatrol.html

--complete bmcPatrol.html